 Early diagnosis of PAD, treatment, and attention to lifestyle changes are providing many patients with positive outcomes.
 Of course, there are many reasons why a patient might experience pain or discomfort in the legs and feet, and it is important to see a physician to determine the exact cause.
 Many people find it easy to ignore small changes in the comfort of their legs, often dismissing minor aches and pains as just having tired legs or too much exercise.
 Sometimes even more pronounced symptoms like cramping and pain might be disregarded as nothing more serious than issues related to getting older.

+Doctors warn that ignoring symptoms like these could be a very costly decision.
 Take the case of Tomas Tillman, a retired 70-year old master welder in Louisiana and a typical PAD patient.
 He lived with leg cramping and increasing pains in his legs and feet for ten years before finding out he had Peripheral Artery Disease.
 It was only when he developed a sore on his shin that wouldn’t heal that he sought a doctor’s attention.

 By that time, the blood flow in his arteries had become so compromised that he had to have bypass surgery on his legs in an attempt to improve his circulation.
 The surgery resulted in limited improvement.
 Tomas and his wife were deeply disappointed and talked to the doctor to see what else could be done.
 They were hoping for another bypass surgery.
 The answer they got was shocking.